 A number of Therapeutic Process classes are designed to present clinic requirements and expectations prior to the start of the student clinic.
-Students may not begin working in the Supervised Student until they have a successful 1st Progress Report.
-Successful and timely completion of Clinic Journals, professionalism in the administrative assistant role, consistent charting, and participation in the 3 C game is necessary for a grade of Passing for the Student Clinic.
+Students may not begin working in the Supervised Student until they have successfully passed the Clinic Readiness assessment.
+Professionalism in the administrative assistant role, consistent charting, and participation in clinic upkeep is necessary to pass Student Clinic.

 Students must also meet the clinic time requirements noted on the SAP chart (when applicable) to stay on track for completion of all hours by Graduation.
 Late or incomplete clinics may result in Academic Warning, Academic Probation, or a delay in graduation.
 If they do not finish the Clinic sessions by graduation, they may be allowed to work with the clinic coordinator to complete their sessions.
-Sessions must be completed within 150% of the length of the program.
-Not completing clinic will delay graduation and the student's ability to qualify for a state licence.
+Sessions must be completed to be eligible for graduation.
+Not completing clinic will delay graduation and the student's ability to qualify for a state license.